Hack4Krak/Hack4KrakSite/README.md

 Welcome to the official Hack4Krak website repository!

 Hack4Krak is the largest Capture The Flag (CTF) competition for high schools in Poland, bringing together the brightest young minds in cybersecurity.
-This event challenges participants with exciting puzzles and security challenges, fostering learning and collaboration in the world of ethical hacking.
+This event challenges participants with exciting puzzles and security challenges, fostering learning and collaboration in the world of ethical hacking!

 ## Requirements
 - Node v22